mzivic7/pi-btconf/README.md

  - Show interfaces state
  - Enable / Disable interfaces
  - Next boot into CLI / Desktop
+ - Run pre-set custom command in terminal
  - End session and disable bluetooth

+## Custom Commands:
+Custom commands can be added and edited in: /etc/pi-btconf/custom_comands.txt
+Format:
+name = "command to run in terminal"
+Each line represents one command.
+There must be " = " separator and command must be inside "".